 Malcolm has worked in the Academic Advising field since 2008 and is excited to continue his goal of paying it forward here at Wheelock College.
 A native of Brockton, MA, he graduated with a Bachelors of Arts in Mathematics from the University of Massachusetts Dartmouth, where he was a passionate student leader who advocated for his peers and surrounding community members.
 After his time at UMASS Dartmouth, he continued his education at Northeastern University in the College Student Development and Counseling program.
 It was there that he developed a passion for advising and started his working experience at Bunker Hill Community College in its advising and assessment department.

 Aside from working in higher education, Malcolm is a devoted servant to the community who enjoys all types of challenging and thought-provoking tasks.
-He currently lives in Brockton, MA, with his fiance and young son.
+He currently lives in Brockton with his fiance and young son.

 A native of New Jersey, David received both his B.A. in Human Development and M.A. in Developmental and Educational Psychology from Boston College.
 Having worked with numerous student groups during his time as an undergrad, and working closely with incoming first year students during his graduate program at Boston College led David down a path toward being a resource and strong advocate for students.

 His passion for social justice and educational equality is a motivating factor in his daily life.
-It is for these reasons he came to Wheelock College in September of 2012 to take on the role of Student Success Specialist, in which he will be working closely with first year students as an advisor, guide, and source of support.
+It is for these reasons he came to Wheelock College in September of 2012 to take on the role of Student Success Specialist, in which works closely with first-year students as an advisor, guide, and source of support.